Bloody Mother Fucking Asshole

 Bloody Mother Fucking Asshole is a five track EP by Martha Wainwright.
 It was released in January 2005 through both Zoë Records and Drowned in Sound.

 Background

 Bloody Mother Fucking Asshole was inspired by Wainwright's father, Loudon Wainwright III.
 She wrote the track as a response to her father's way of writing songs about his family, rather than tending to them.
-Despite the sentiment, she collaborated a year earlier with Loudon on the song "You Never Phone" on his So Damn Happy album.

 The EP was released in the UK as a 4 song EP (When The Day Is Short omitted) on the Drowned in Sound label.